koerismo/bee-dev-shortcuts/README.md

 `python3 bee_icon_gen.py "my_obj.obj" "my_image.png"`

+> You may encounter an error when the program attempts to create `bee_tools/temp` after deleting it.
+This will not cause any problems if the program is launched without this folder present.
+It will be created again.

 When adding an item, resources will be placed in subfolders named after your package.
 Make sure your item name is unique.
 A good practice is to begin the item name with your package name.